80 Examples of Onomatopoeia: Sound Words List (With Pictures & Example Sentences)

 : used to represent a sharp high-pitched sound made by small birds and some insects.

-Example sentenceThe cricket chirping sounds louder in the dark silent night.
+Example in a sentenceThe cricket chirping sounds louder in the dark silent night.

 16. Clap